-MICHAEL S. MCPHERSON, 67, has served as President of the TIAA Board of Overseers since 2010.
+MICHAEL S. MCPHERSON, 68, has served as President of the TIAA Board of Overseers since 2010.
 He has been President of The Spencer Foundation since 2003.
 Dr. McPherson is a member of the executive planning board of Project Pericles and is a member of the board of Forum on the Future of Higher Education at MIT.
-Dr. McPherson also serves as a trustee of the DentaQuest Foundation and the McNally Smith College of Music.
+Dr. McPherson also serves as a trustee of McNally Smith College of Music.
 He received a B.A. in mathematics, an M.A. in economics and a Ph.D. in economics from the University of Chicago.

-ALAIR ANE TOWNSEND, 72, was publisher of Crain's New York business from 1989 to 2006 and vice president of Crain Communications, Inc., from 1993 to 2006.
-She has been a columnist for the publication since 2007.
+ALAIR ANE TOWNSEND, 73, was publisher of Crain's New York business from 1989 to 2006 and vice president of Crain Communications, Inc., from 1993 to 2006.
+She was a columnist for the publication from 1989 to 2015.
 She has served as chair of the David H. Koch Theater since 2010.
-Ms. Townsend has been a board member of the Greater New York Councils of the Boy Scouts of America since 2002 and the Councils' President since 2011, and has served on the M&T Bank Advisory Board since 2007.
+Ms. Townsend has served the Boy Scouts of America as a board member of the Greater New York Councils since 2002, as the Councils' President from 2011 to 2014, as co-chair from 2014 to 2015, as chair since 2015, and as a board member of Area 2, Northeast Region since 2014.
+She has served on the M&T Bank Advisory Board since 2007.
 She also serves as a board member of the Citizens Budget Commission, Lincoln Center for the Performing Arts, the New York City Independent Budget Office's Advisory Board, and the Board of Overseers of the Rockefeller Institute of Government.
 She has served on the Public Policy Institute of the Business Council of New York State since 2010.
 Ms. Townsend holds a B.A. from Elmira College and an M.S. from the University of Wisconsin.